graemerocher/micronaut-oraclecloud-workshop/lab_httpclient/lab_httpclient.md

 > If you wish to debug the HTTP requests and responses try adding a logger definition like `<logger name="io.micronaut.http.client" level="trace" />`

-Micronaut will at compilation time produce an implementation of the `OwnerClient` interface which is injectable into your code (If you are interested to know how this works see, the [Introduction Advice](https://docs.micronaut.io/latest/guide/index.html#introductionAdvice) section of the Micronaut documentation).
+Micronaut will at compilation time produces an implementation of the `OwnerClient` interface which is injectable into your code (If you are interested to know how this works see, the [Introduction Advice](https://docs.micronaut.io/latest/guide/index.html#introductionAdvice) section of the Micronaut documentation).

 ## Non-Blocking Client Requests

-Note as well that in this example the interface is returning `Owner` and `Collection` directly which means that Micronaut must block until the response is received from a client.
+It should be noted that in the example in the previous section the `OwnerClient` interface is returning `Owner` and `Collection` directly which means that Micronaut must block until the response is received from a client.
 This is fine for unit testing but in production code it is far better to avoid blocking I/O where you can.
 To achieve this you can instead return Reactive types from the interface such as those defined by [RxJava](https://github.com/ReactiveX/RxJava).

 Try the following example: